kajalpatelinfo/kajalpatelinfo.github.io/resume.md

 - Moderator for the Computer Science Town Hall, in which top faculty answer questions from the undergraduate student population.

-- Presented research at the annual Trick-or-Research Fair, hosted by the Department of Computer Science, to over 300 students and faculty in various engineering and science disciplines.
+- Presenting research at the annual Trick-or-Research Fair and Undergraduate Research Symposium to over 300 students and faculty in various engineering and science disciplines.

 <p style="text-align:left;">
     <b>Girls Who Code</b>